nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![DisplayList1](images/ObserverPattern.png)

 `DisplayListPanel` observes an `ObservableList<Displayable>` which is controlled by a `DisplayList` in the model component.
-This way, any changes to model can be propagated to the ui without having to explicitly have knowledge about the ui component.
+This way, any changes to model can be propagated to the Ui without having to explicitly have knowledge about the Ui component.

 `DisplayList` is composed of 3 lists.
 1. `DisplayList#filtered` —  A filtered list that is observed by `DisplayListPanel`.